Tom Murry

-Thomas Otis Murry (born May 8, 1977) is an American politician, state prosecutor, attorney, and pharmacist who served as a member of the North Carolina General Assembly representing the state's 41st House district in western Wake County between 2011 and 2015.
-He defeated incumbent Chris Heagarty in the 2010 general election and was defeated by Gale Adcock in the 2014 general election.
+Thomas Otis Murry (born May 8, 1977) is an American jurist, pharmacist and Army National Guard Judge Advocate General who serves as a member of the North Carolina Court of Appeals.
+Murry formerly served as a member of the North Carolina General Assembly representing the state's 41st House district in western Wake County between 2011 and 2015.

 Early life and education

 Murry was born in Pine Bluff, Arkansas.
 He earned a Doctor of Pharmacy from the University of Arkansas and Juris Doctor from the Norman Adrian Wiggins School of Law at Campbell University.

 Career

+Local Government

 Murry served as an at-large member of the Morrisville Town Council for five years after winning elections in 2005 and 2009.
 Murry resigned his council seat to be sworn-in as a member of the North Carolina House of Representatives.

-North Carolina House
+Legislative

 In May 2010, Murry defeated Todd Batchelor in the Republican primary before facing Democrat Chris Heagarty for in the November general election.
 Heagarty had been appointed to the seat just months earlier by Gov. Bev Perdue to fill the remainder of the scandal-plagued term of Democratic Rep. Ty Harrell, who had recently resigned.
 Murry defeated Heagarty by a 54% to 46% margin.

 Murry did not face a primary opponent in 2012.
 Murry defeated his November 2012 general election opponent, Jim Messina, by a 52-48 percent margin.